-Status Meaning invalid configuration Invalid WebVisu configuration internal error: filesystem Error initializing the file system webvisu project file too large Error loading WebVisu project, project file too large loading webvisu project file Error loading WebVisu project, project file may be damaged deleting webvisu project Failed to delete the WebVisu project internal error: file system - delete WebVisu project to be deleted was not found in the memory CRC mismatch CRC of the WebVisu project file is not correct webvisu stopped WebVisu server has terminated unexpectedly internal error 1 Internal error - initialization failed step 1 internal error 2 Internal error - initialization failed step 2 internal error 3 Unexpected internal error unknown error General error
+Status Meaning running WebVisu is active / has started-up and can be opened loading webvisu project Loading WebVisu project shutting down WebVisu server shuts down stop requested WebVisu STOP requested stopped WebVisu server is down webvisu feature not activated WebVisu not activated, memory card is not inserted webvisu is disabled by the user WebVisu was disabled by the user no webvisu project file found No WebVisu project found no hardware configuration loaded No hardware configuration is loaded invalid configuration Invalid WebVisu configuration internal error: filesystem Error initializing the file system webvisu project file too large Error loading WebVisu project, project file too large loading webvisu project file Error loading WebVisu project, project file may be damaged deleting webvisu project Failed to delete the WebVisu project internal error: file system - delete WebVisu project to be deleted was not found in the memory CRC mismatch CRC of the WebVisu project file is not correct webvisu stopped WebVisu server has terminated unexpectedly internal error 1 Internal error - initialization failed step 1 internal error 2 Internal error - initialization failed step 2 internal error 3 Unexpected internal error unknown error General error

-4.11.1.1.3 Tab: 'Port Mirroring'

-Overview Port Mirroring offers the possibility to diagnose the communication without additional hardware effort.
+4.11.1.1.3 Tab: 'Port Mirroring' Overview Port Mirroring offers the possibility to diagnose the communication without additional hardware effort.
 The Ethernet PG/OP interface is designed as switch.
-When Port Mirroring of the PG/OP2: X4 (Mirror Port) interface is activated, all telegrams received and sent via the PG/OP1: X3 interface are mirrored to the PG/OP2: X4 interface and vice versa.
+When Port Mirroring of the PG/OP2: X4 (Mirror Port) interface is activated, all tele-grams received and sent via the PG/OP1: X3 interface are mirrored to the PG/OP2: X4 interface and vice versa.
 When Port Mirroring is activated, for diagnostics with diagnostics software such as Wireshark, you can connect your PC directly to the 2. interface.
 The next power-cycle will automatically disable Port Mirroring.
-Enable Port Mirroring When enabled, you can set the parameters for Port Mirroring .
-PG/OP1: X3 When enabled the frames of PG/OP2: X4 are mirrored to PG/OP1: X3.
+When enabled, you can set the parameters for Port Mirroring.
+Enable Port Mirroring PG/OP1: X3 When enabled the frames of PG/OP2: X4 are mirrored to PG/OP1: X3.

 PG/OP2: X4 When enabled the frames of PG/OP1: X3 are mirrored to PG/OP2: X4.

-Disable communication on the Mirror Port When enabled additional communication via the mirrored interface (Mirror Port) is prevented.
-Save With Save , the setting are taken and activated.
-The next power-cycle will automatically disable Port Mirroring .
+Disable communication on the Mirror PortWhen enabled additional communication via the mirrored interface (Mirror Port) is prevented.